-By relying on the OECD Guidelines as the basis for urging international monitoring of the activities of MNCs in the extractive industries, the UN Panel of Experts not only elevated the status of the Guidelines on the international arena but it also enhanced the international legitimacy of the Guidelines.94
+By relying on the OECD Guidelines as the basis for urging international monitoring of the activities of MNCs in the extractive industries, the UN Panel of Experts not only elevated the status of the Guidelines in the international arena but it also enhanced the international legitimacy of the Guidelines.

 Furthermore, the OECD Guidelines contain provisions on a broad range of sustainable development issues that often arise in the course of natural resource extraction.
 These issues include human rights, employment and industrial relations, environmental protection, and issues arising from supply chains.
 More specifically, the Guidelines represent the first concerted attempt by an inter-governmental body to articulate and recommend specific human rights standards for the conduct of business on a global scale.
-The specific human rights standards set out in the OECD Guidelines are complemented by the Due Diligence Guidance which, as noted previously, urges MNCs to take pro-active measures to prevent or minimize adverse human rights impacts.
-Although both of these regulatory instruments are non-binding, a good faith implementation of the instruments by MNCs could ameliorate some of the adverse impacts of resource extraction.
+The specific human rights standards set out in the Guidelines are complemented by the Due Diligence Guidance which, as noted previously, urges MNCs to take proactive measures to prevent or